-Researchers have found that glutamate excitotoxicity may accumulate to harmful levels and contribute to motor neurone deterioration.1 The effect of riluzole, an anti-glutamate medication, has been investigated on people with the following forms of motor neurone disease:
+The effect of riluzole has been investigated on people with the following forms of motor neurone disease:

-Teglutik® (riluzole) a liquid formulation (for ease of swallowing or use via PEG tube) of riluzole, distributed by Seqirus (Australia) Pty Ltd, was listed on the PBS in April 2019 under the same prescribing conditions as Rilutek™ and APO-Riluzole.
+Teglutik® (riluzole) is a liquid formulation5 (for ease of swallowing or use via PEG tube) of riluzole distributed by Seqirus (Australia) Pty Ltd. It was listed on the PBS in April 2019 under the same prescribing conditions as Rilutek™ and APO-Riluzole.

-More recently a review undertaken by Andrews et al. (2020) suggests that taking riluzole may be more effective than first thought.2 A review of 15 population studies undertaken by clinicians treating people with ALS/MND found that people who took riluzole, when compared with those who didn’t, generally lived longer, anywhere between 6 to 19 months longer.2
+More recent research suggests that riluzole may be more effective than first thought.6 A review of 15 population studies undertaken by clinicians treating people with ALS/MND found that people who took riluzole compared with those who didn’t, generally lived 6 to 19 months longer.6

-The review, which was of real world evidence studies, provides additional insights on the effectiveness of riluzole as an important treatment option for people living with ALS.
-Additionally, the review found that in several population studies the greatest benefit of riluzole occurs early in the course of disease thereby providing evidence both for early and prolonged riluzole therapy.2
+This review provides additional insights into the effectiveness of riluzole as an important treatment option for people living with ALS.
+Additionally, the review found that the greatest benefit of riluzole occurs early in the course of disease, providing evidence to support early and prolonged riluzole therapy.6

-Regular blood testing to monitor liver function (every month for three months, then every three months for a further nine months and annually thereafter) is recommended for people taking riluzole.3
+Regular blood testing to monitor liver function (every month for three months, then every three months for a further nine months and annually thereafter) is recommended for people taking riluzole.1

 Your neurologist can offer advice about riluzole.
-If you have been refused access to riluzole under the PBS and think you are eligible, talk with another neurologist or contact your MND clinic.
-Contact your local MND Association for more information.
+If you have been refused access to riluzole under the PBS and think you are eligible, talk with a neurologist or contact your MND clinic or state association.